thepearson/swerve/README.md

 The system consists of two main services orchestrated by Docker Compose:

 1. **Traefik:** Acts as the edge router.
-It terminates SSL, handles all incoming HTTP/HTTPS traffic, and routes requests to the Go application based on the requested hostname.
+It terminates SSL, handles all incoming HTTP/HTTPS traffic, and routes requests to the Swerve application based on the requested hostname.
-2. **Go Redirector App:** A lightweight, high-performance HTTP server that loads all redirect rules from .csv files into memory.
+2. **Swerve Redirector App:** A lightweight, high-performance HTTP server that loads all redirect rules from .csv files into memory.
 For each request, it finds the highest-weighted matching rule and issues the appropriate HTTP redirect

 ### Request Flow: